ionic-team/ionic-docs/src/pages/vue/quickstart.md

 </ion-content>
 ```

 On our main `IonFab`, we are setting its positioning with the vertical and horizontal attributes.
-We're also setting the render location to "fixed" with the slot attribute.
+We are also setting the render location to "fixed" with the slot attribute.
 This will tell `IonFab` to render outside of the scrollable content in `IonContent`.

 Now let's wire up a click handler to this.
-What we want to do is when we click the button, we'll navigate to a new page (which we will create in a moment).
-To do this, we'll need to get access to Vue Router's navigation API.
+WWhen clicking the FAB button, we want to navigate to a new page (which we will create in a moment).
+To do this, we will need to get access to Vue Router's navigation API.
 This can be done by importing `useRouter` from the `vue-router` package.

 ```typescript
 import { add } from 'ionicons/icons';